 The tiniest of hands can create culinary delights, even if all the ingredients do not make it to the bowl.
 Imaginative concepts such as ‘super power from Super food’ will encourage curiosity whilst keeping children engaged and educated.

 Our aim is to provide nutritious, creative, fresh, balanced meals, consisting, wherever possible, of organic and responsibly sourced ingredients.
 All our meals are cooked on the premises, using fresh and good quality ingredients.

-- Our meat comes from a local butcher and can be tracked back to source
+- We use high quality meat that can be traced back to source

 - We serve only water with all our meals